 Updated: 10 hours 16 min ago

 We didn’t have to wait long to see how Big Data would inundate our lives.
 When making a simple online search to plan a trip, listen to a song or buy a book, as if by magic we receive suggestions not just about what we’re looking for but about similar alternatives too

-Weekly economic update focusing on the major economic indicators to be released the week of March 13, 2017.
-Special topic: the U.S. trade deficit
+Weekly economic update focusing on the major economic indicators to be released the week of April 17, 2017.
+Special topic: fintech for boomers

-In December 2016, the balance of outstanding credit granted by commercial banks to the private sector grew at a nominal annual rate of 13.0% (7.9% real), lower than the rate observed in the previous month (15.3%) and in January 2016 (16.3%)
+In February 2017, the balance of outstanding credit granted by commercial banks to the private sector grew at a nominal annual rate of 13.0% (7.8% real), slightly higher than the rate observed in the previous month (12.8%) but lower than that registered In February 2016 (16.8%)

 The crisis has made obvious the fragility of some aspects of EMU, like financial fragmentation and the need of banking consolidation.
 Banks have merged due to the vulnerability of some players or in order to improve the profitability/efficiency of the sector.

 In January 2017, the nominal annual growth rate of traditional bank deposits (demand + term) was 14.1%, 0.8 percentage points higher than the previous month, and 2.9 percentage points higher than the same month last year

 CRD V: State of play.
 MREL: Unresolved issues.
 NPL - ECB guidelines.
 Uncertainties surrounding Brexit.
 Innovation and regulation.
 Creating sustainable opportunities.

 China’s foreign reserves seem to have stabilized at the beginning of the year.
 By decomposing the change of foreign reserves in 2016, we make projections of foreign reserves at end-2017 under two scenarios with distinct key assumptions.
 To avert a swift depletion of foreign reserves, the authorities need to prevent large swings in the exchange rate.